 Tip #16- Spill the Tea

 Tell your photographer ahead of time if there’s any sensitive or awkward family drama.
 I know personally that there’s never a family absent of a little healthy drama.
-It might be a recent family death, divorce, upset in-laws, or your sister’s new weird boyfriend that wants to be in all the photos.
+It might be a recent family death, divorce, upset in-laws, or your sibling’s new weird S/O that wants to be in all the photos.
 I can totally deal with the drama and work around it inconspicuously, but let me know beforehand so I’m prepared.

 (Also, side note- your photographer works for YOU the couple and nobody else.
 I will gladly be the bad guy for you.
 I will handle whoever you need me to in order to keep your wedding day as drama and stress-free as I can.)